 An alumna of the University of the Arts London, Mary has a background in fashion, arts and design spanning well over a decade.
 During her time as a designer, Mary was nominated for various awards, showcasing her first collection at London’s V&A Museum in June 2007.
 The ethos behind her sustainable womenswear and accessories label was the transformation of discarded materials into wearable items.

 Mary graduated with a BA in History from SOAS, University of London in July 2016.
-Presently, she is working on completion of a collection of short stories and a debut adult novel, before commencing an MPhil in African Studies at the University of Cambridge in October 2017.
-She lives with her daughter, an avid writer and mini-chef, somewhere in North London.
+Presently, she is working on completion of an adult debut and a collection of short stories and is shortly to undertake an MPhil in African Studies at the University of Cambridge.
+She lives with her eleven year old daughter who is also an avid writer.

 NOTABLE AWARDS | NOMINATIONS

 Short Story Day Africa Prize 2016 (Longlist)

 Short Story Day Africa Prize 2015 (Longlist)

 Golden Baobab Early Chapter Book Prize 2014 (Winner)